xrcyz/xrcyz.github.io/_posts/2021-01-10-Toy-LSTM-Illustration.md

     writer[2] = Math.tanh(0.55 * (T + X + P));                      //breadcrumbs to node 2
     filter[2] = 1 / (1 + exp(-30 * (0.65 - memory[5])));            //do not increment from node 5

-    //BP, XX, PX but not BX
+    //BP and X but not BX
     eraser[5] = 1 / (1 + exp(-10 * (0.5 - S - V)));                 //reset on S,V
     writer[5] = Math.tanh(0.55 * B + 0.7 * P + 5 * X);              //breadcrumbs to node 5
     filter[5] = 1 / (1 + exp(-30 * (0.65 - memory[1])));            //do not increment from node 1